ctsag/chef/doc/ddns-setup.md

 # Port forwarding

-Add port forwarding for HTTPS (port 443), Chef (depends on configuration,
+Add port forwarding for SSH (port 22), HTTP (port 80), HTTPS (port 443) and Chef (/etc/opscode/chef-server.rb on the Chef admin box contains the ports, for instance 4443-4444) and send them all to the administration box.

 # Linode DND record

+In Linode's DNS manager, make sure to add a CNAME to your DDNS host for your administration box.